How Infographics Can Boost Your Content Marketing Strategy12 min read

 Spice up your blog posts

-Turn your blog posts into engaging, interactive pieces of visual content by adding infographics.
+Turn your blog posts into engaging, interactive pieces of visual content.

-You can either sprinkle mini infographics throughout a blog post to break up the text visually, or create one big infographic that goes right at the top and summarizes all the key points.
+You can either sprinkle mini infographics throughout a blog post to break up the text visually, or create one big one that goes right at the top and summarizes all the key points.

 Here’s how we add mini infographics between the text over at the Visme blog.